 After some time, I saw Sr. Clare again, who was then in the community in Guayaquil.
 When I saw her I said, "Sr. Clare, let's go back to Puyo."
 She just smiled.

 In 2015, Sr. Clare was assigned to Playa Prieta, where I live.
-One day, after I had been talking about Puyo, I remember she asked me why I liked it so much.
+One day, after I had been talking about Puyo, I remember she asked me why I liked Puyo so much.
 I said, "Because those people want to know and love God and they need Him.
-Because the smiles of those children are the most beautiful smiles I have ever seen.
+Because the smiles of those children are the most precious smiles I have ever seen.
 Because there I feel free and happy."
-Sr. Clare told me that she had given herself totally to the Puyo mission and that she was very happy and grateful to God for having allowed her the experience, but that she would only return there if God asked her to.
+Sr. Clare told me that she had given herself totally to the Puyo mission and that she was very happy and grateful to God for having allowed her to live the experience, but that she would only return there if God asked her to.
 She would not offer to go.

 In 2016, shortly before Holy Week, the sisters announced that there would be a new mission in Puyo the following month and that whoever wanted to go could sign up.
 I approached Sr. Clare and said, "Let's go!"
 She just smiled.
 I smiled back at her.
 She asked me again why I liked Puyo so much and I gave her the same answer.
 She looked at me, smiled and left.